dylandenney/eyeRelief/README.md

 # eyeRelief
 This app will remind you to look away from the screen every 10 minutes for 20 seconds.

-To run it install python
+prerequisite: Python

-python.exe .\eyeRelief.py
+To Run it: python.exe .\eyeRelief.py